BadIDMan/WireGuard-based-VPN-client-for-NordVPN-for-Kodi/README-tech-details.md

 `curl -s -u token:<ACCESS_TOKEN> https://api.nordvpn.com/v1/users/services/credentials | jq -r .nordlynx_private_key`

-To run these commands on Windows, curl and jq must be installed.
+To run this command on Windows, curl and jq must be installed.
 They can be installed easily using:

 `winget install curl`